EYE-Research-Group/Onboarding/docs/onboarding.md

 ### Teams

 Currently, we have **8 teams** working on different projects and a product/project manager.
-Each team has their own **Discord channel** so ping them if you want more information!
+Each team has their own **Trello Board** so ping them if you want more information!

 - AWS Backend: Focus on developing services for every application.
 - QuickCheck: Developing a mobile application to perform vision screening.